-Top 3 crags in Kent and Sussex
+Top 3 crags in kent and sussex

-Tom Chapman By Tom Chapman
+By Tom Chapman

 Are you passionate about rock climbing, or would like to try it for the first time but you live in London or the southeast?
 This blog post highlights 3 of the best spots in Kent and East Sussex where you can get outside and have a session on some real rock.